2i2c-org/docs/about/strategy.md

 - Gain experience in running infrastructure for many different research and education organizations.
 - Understand the diversity of organizations we may wish to serve, and the best way to reach each of them.
     - For example, large vs. small organizations, research vs. education.
-- Build deployment infrastructure that allows us to serve a small number of institutions, with a pathway
+- Build deployment infrastructure that allows us to serve a small number of institutions, with a pathway to scaling to more institutions more quickly.

 ## Communities we'll focus on